david-walters/Milestone-3-broken/README.md

 > Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.

 > You can use any tools you like to help you complete the challenge.
-So, if you've got something you'd like to practice, feel free and give a go.
+So, if you've got something you'd like to practice, feel free and give it a go.

 > Your users should be able to: